Is Osaka Safe? A Tourist's Guide to Safety and Security

 Is Osaka Safe to Visit for Women?

 Osaka is also a very safe city for women travelers.
-According to recent data, the city’s violence rate is 7.8%, and incidents of gender-based crime are extremely rare.
+According to the 2026 Women, Peace and Security Index, Japan scores 0.95, indicating very low risks.
 This makes Osaka a comfortable destination for women traveling alone or in groups.
 The city’s commitment to safety extends to providing female-only cars on certain train lines during rush hour, which adds an additional layer of security for women using public transportation.
 You can find more information on Osaka’s safety for women on Travel Ladies.

 Japanese culture is known for its respect and politeness, and this is reflected in Osaka’s public spaces.
 Women can explore popular areas like Namba and Umeda without concern, knowing that the city’s police force and community have a strong commitment to ensuring public safety.